rebmaso/submaps_ros/README.md

 ## To run on a Gazebo simulation

-Spawn the drone and run the RotorS controller:
+Spawn the drone and run the RotorS controller (do this before you launch the processing pipeline! early sensor data are always crappy in Gazebo: best to discard the very first).
+You can find that this launch also publishes a fixed odom frame with the start location of the robot, so that we can visualize state estimate and maps correctly.

 `` roslaunch rotors_gazebo mav_hovering_example_with_vi_sensor.launch ``